Be prepared when you are faced with a Brazilian menu with an in-depth look at the country\s best cuisine.

-Black beans make the bulk of the protein with the addition of the left over scraps from the former landowners’ dinner.
+Then there is the Brazilian Feijoada a bean stew eaten on Fridays and Saturdays.
+Originally a dish made by slaves, the black beans make the bulk of the protein with the addition of the left over scraps from the landowners’ dinner.

 Undoubtably, this came down to the undesirable bits and pieces.

-Don’t be surprised to see pig ears and tails or even the odd floating hoof.
-Nowadays, you can track down luxurious, contemporary versions, like vegetarian, gluten free or vegan feijoada.
-In truth, any dietary requirement imaginable.
+Don’t be surprised to see pig ears and tails or even the odd floating hoof in your stew.
+Nowadays, you can track down luxurious, contemporary versions like vegan feijoada.

-But is it really a feijoada without a floating pigs ear?
-That’s the question.
+But is it even a feijoada without a floating pig ear?

-At the end of the day, Brazilian food is a mixed pot as the cultures and ethnic diversity of the country itself.
-This is a guide to orientate you from the moment you sit down to when you are finally wolfing down your dessert.
+Brazilian food is just as mixed as the diversity of the country itself.
+This is a guide to orientate you from the moment you sit down to when you are wolfing down your dessert.

 Thankfully, I lived these experiences so you don’t have to!